PrestaShop/PrestaShopAutomationFramework/README.md

 ## Running a test suite

-All test suites live under the [tests-available](https://github.com/PrestaShop/PrestaShopAutomationFramework/tree/master/tests-available) folder of PrestaShopAutomationFramework.
+All test suites live under the [FunctionalTest](https://github.com/PrestaShop/PrestaShopAutomationFramework/tree/master/FunctionalTest) folder of PrestaShopAutomationFramework.

 ### Running all tests from the suite

-To run all the tests contained in a test suite, type `pstaf test:run TestName` where test name is any filename from `tests-available`, without the 'Test' suffix nor the '.php' extension.
+To run all the tests contained in a test suite, type `pstaf test:run TestName` where test name is any filename from the `FunctionalTest` folder, without the 'Test' suffix nor the '.php' extension.

 To run one of the simplest test suites:
 ```bash